Updated: Sep 20

 After careful review, our clinic has begun offering Stellate Ganglion Block (SGB) Therapy for treatment of chronic anxiety and post-traumatic stress disorder (PTSD).
 Research on SGB has evolved tremendously, including now numerous peer-reviewed studies showing the efficacy of this treatment option.
-After reviewing all of this data, our board-certified physicians have started to offer this treatment in our offices in Rockville, Bethesda, Reston, and Vienna.
+After reviewing all of this data, our board-certified physicians have started to offer this treatment in our offices in Rockville, Bethesda, Columbia, Reston, Vienna, and Marshall.

 The stellate ganglion is a group of nerves found in the last vertebra of the neck, part of the sympathetic nervous system.
 The SGB procedure injects a long-acting anesthetic to this part of the neck, under ultrasound guidance, and attempts to reset the brain's “fight or flight” mode.